 Oct 2016: ‘Writing through the fragments: Ekphrastic encounters with Michael Landy’s Break Down’.
 Creative Humanities: Thinking, Making and Meaning.
 AHRC North West Consortium Doctoral Training Partnership, Royal Northern College of Music, Manchester.
 Supported via a full bursary from the Consortium.

 Jun 2011: ‘Michel Landy’s Break Down and the search for the thing’.
 Materiality and the materials of research: Theory and practice in the humanities.
 Material Cultures Research Group, The Open University.

 Jan 2020: ‘Material, process, time: The fragment in Michael Landy’s Break Down’: Literary London Reading Group.
 University College London.

 I am a member of the module teams for A105: Voices, texts and material culture, and A111: Discovering the arts and humanities, where I coordinate matters relating to tuition.
 I have been an Associate Lecturer since 2003, and specialise in the teaching and support of beginning-level Open University students.
 Most recently, I have taught the interdisciplinary Arts modules AA100: The arts past and present and A105: Voices, texts and material culture.

-In support of innovative and inclusive teaching at the Open University I am currently acting as lead researcher for the arts strand of a mixed methods, cross-School scholarship project.
-The aim of the project is to investigate the pedagogic implications of synchronous, online teaching within the Faculty of Arts and Social Sciences particularly in relation to issues of equalities and access.
+In support of innovative and inclusive teaching at the Open University I regularly contribute to scholarship projects.
+I am currently acting as sponsor for a project lead by Dr Veronica Davies to investigate strategies for effective online 'gallery visits'.
+In 2019, I acted as lead researcher for the arts strand of a mixed methods, cross-School scholarship project to investigate the pedagogic implications of synchronous, online teaching within the Faculty of Arts and Social Sciences particularly in relation to issues of equalities and access.